giantswarm/docs/src/content/getting-started/kubectl-gs/index.md

 ## Step 5: Templating resources

-The commands in this section should be run in the management cluster's context.
+The commands in this section should be run in the Management Cluster's context.

 Since you have already logged in the MC, you can simply run: